 This so-soothing Thai version of a universal classic features rice noodles instead of wheat, with fragrant lemongrass and other fresh herbs adding lovely aromatic notes.
 It makes a wonderful dinner soup, and if you happen to have leftover roast chicken or turkey, you can throw in the leftovers.
 Add some of your favorite vegetables, and you'll find this soup warms and enlivens.
 Great if you're fighting off a cold or flu bug, or anytime you want a bowl of steaming comfort.

 - 6 cups chicken broth (add bones if you have leftover roast chicken or turkey)

-- 1-2 fresh chicken breasts (or thighs, chopped into small pieces, or 1-2 cups leftover roast chicken or turkey)
+- 1 to 2 fresh chicken breasts (or thighs, chopped into small pieces, or 1-2 cups leftover roast chicken or turkey)

 - 1 stalk lemongrass (finely sliced and minced, or 3 Tbsp. bottled or frozen prepared lemongrass)

-- 3-4 kaffir lime leaves (or substitute 1 bay leaf)
+- 3 to 4 kaffir lime leaves (or substitute 1 bay leaf)

 - 1 thumb-size piece galangal (or ginger, grated or sliced into thin strips)

 - 1 large carrot (sliced)